 The Florida Bankruptcy Wildcard Exemption

 A debtor is allowed to claim up to $4,000 of personal property if he or she does not take advantage of the homestead exemption.
 For joint debtors in the state of Florida, the wildcard exemption is $8,000.
-Debtors who do not own a home, can claim the wildcard exemption, and debtors who do own a home may still be able to claim the exemption.
+Debtors who do not own a home can claim the wildcard exemption, and debtors who do own a home may still be able to claim the exemption.
 Should you have no equity in your home, therefore don’t attempt to claim the homestead exemption, you can claim the bankruptcy wildcard exemption.
 Even if you have claimed a homestead exemption in the past, and are, in fact, living in the home, if you are not claiming a bankruptcy homestead exemption you may be eligible for the Florida bankruptcy wildcard exemption.
 If you use your wildcard exemption for personal property, the value of that property is based on fair market value—what you could reasonably expect to get if you sold the property.
 Most personal property depreciates over time, meaning you can exempt more property with your wildcard exemption.

 Will the Value of Your Property Exemptions Be Verified?

 This is normally conducted under the “honor system”.
 It is assumed that you know the condition and value of your assets, therefore your Florida bankruptcy attorney relies on you to submit the correct values on your Questionnaire.
 You are doing so under penalty of perjury, therefore it is not up to your attorney to question the values you place on your property.
-The bankruptcy Trustee, however, does have the authority to send an appraiser to your home to value the property you have listed as bankruptcy exemptions.
-The Trustee has 30 days after meeting with you in which to object to any of your exemptions—if there is no objection within that 30-day periods, you can assume the asset is exempt and you are allowed to do with it what you choose.
+The bankruptcy Trustee, however, does have the authority to send an appraiser to your home to value the property you have listed as bankruptcy exemption.
+The Trustee has 30 days after meeting with you in which to object to any of your exemptions—if there is no objection within that 30-day period, you can assume the asset is exempt and you are allowed to do with it what you choose.

-Non-exempt property will be included in your bankruptcy estate, and your Chapter 7 Trustee can take and sell all non-exempt property, distributing the proceeds to your unsecured creditors.
-In some instances you will have the opportunity to keep non-exempt property under a “buy back” program, you will agree to with your Trustee.
+The non-exempt property will be included in your bankruptcy estate, and your Chapter 7 Trustee can take and sell all non-exempt property, distributing the proceeds to your unsecured creditors.
+In some instances you will have the opportunity to keep the non-exempt property under a “buy back” program, which you will agree to with your Trustee.
 Property exemptions can get extremely complex, therefore it is certainly advantageous to speak to a Florida bankruptcy attorney in order to ensure you take advantage of all your allowed exemptions.